carlospaulino/parrot/README.md

 ````

 You can also view the translated resources before they are merged by looking in your build folder.
-`{appModule}/build/generated/rs/{flavor}/{buildType}/values-{lang}/translated-strings.xml`
+`{appModule}/build/generated/res/rs/{flavor}/{buildType}/values-{lang}/translated-strings.xml`

 Finally
 -------
-Keep in mind that you have to comply with Google Attribution Requirements.
+Keep in mind that you have to comply with Google's Attribution Requirements.
 More here: https://cloud.google.com/translate/v2/attribution

 License